salesforce/orchard/README.md

 Inspired by AWS' [Data Pipeline](https://aws.amazon.com/datapipeline/) service, Orchard is designed for enterprise use-cases that demand security, extreme concurrency, granular control over the resource lifecycle, and flexible integration with a cloud-based microservice architecture.

 ## Design
 Like Apache Spark, Orchard is written in functional Scala.
-This gives orchard the power of Scala's well-developed concurrency features, and in particular, the Actor pattern as enabled by Scala's [Akka](https://github.com/akka/akka) library.
+This gives Orchard the power of Scala's well-developed concurrency features, and in particular, the Actor pattern as enabled by Scala's [Akka](https://github.com/akka/akka) library.

 ## Setup
 Orchard is designed to be deployed into a cloud environment as a service, but can alternatively be set up locally for exploration and development.
 To do so, follow these steps.